ocirede/Udemy_course_Python_small_projects/README.md

    - **Description**: A simple coffee machine built using object-oriented programming (OOP) principles.
 This project simulates a coffee machine that can make various types of coffee, handle user input, and track resources like water, coffee beans, and milk.
    - **Skills Learned**: OOP, class and object management, input handling.

-### 2. **Pain Hacking (Using Turtle)**
+### 2. **Paint Hacking (Using Turtle)**
    - **Description**: A fun project where random dots are drawn across the screen using Python's Turtle graphics library.
-The placement of these dots is random, creating a chaotic pattern.
+The placement of these dots is random, creating a pattern.
    - **Skills Learned**: Turtle graphics, randomization, graphical programming.

 ### 3. **Pong Arcade Game**